ogubuikeAlex/Computer-Science-Dictionary/System-Design/Fundamentals/007-Caching.md

 ## Eviction Policies
 There are various techniques involved in removing data.
 The technique you use will be determined largely by the system you are designing:
-- LRU: Least Recently Used Policy - When removing items from the cache, remove the data that has not been used recently
+- LRU: Least Recently Used Policy - When removing items from the cache, remove the data that has not been used recently.
+Use Case: A cache for data that is accessed irregularly but with a likelihood of reuse.

+Example: A web browser cache where pages visited less recently are evicted first.
+This ensures frequently visited pages remain in the cache, enhancing the browsing experience.
-- LFU: Least frequently Used Policy - When removing items from the cache, remove the data that was least frequently used by the system
+- LFU: Least frequently Used Policy - When removing items from the cache, remove the data that was least frequently used by the system.

+Use Case: A cache for data where access frequency is a key indicator of value.

+Example: In a database query cache, where certain queries are run more frequently.
+LFU eviction ensures that less frequently accessed queries are evicted, maintaining the cache for queries that are accessed more often.
-- FIFO: First In First Out Policy - When removing items from the cache, the first item we stored should be removed first
+- FIFO: First In First Out Policy - When removing items from the cache, the first item we stored should be removed first Use Case: A cache for sequentially accessed data.

+Example: Consider a video streaming service where users typically watch a series of episodes in order.
+Using FIFO, the episodes first cached would be evicted first, which aligns with the user's viewing pattern.
-- LIFO: Last In First Out Policy - When removing items from the cache, the last item we stored should be removed first
+- LIFO: Last In First Out Policy - When removing items from the cache, the last item we stored should be removed first.

-- Randomly -> 🫵🏽
+Use Case: A stack-based cache for temporary storage of tasks.

+Example: In a task management system, where recently added tasks are accessed and completed first.
+LIFO eviction would remove the most recently added task first, which mirrors the user behavior in certain stack-based operations.

+- Random Replacement Policy -> 🫵🏽items are evicted from the cache at random when space is needed for new entries.

+Random Replacement can be useful in scenarios where the overhead of more sophisticated policies is not justified, or where the access patterns are highly unpredictable and do not benefit from more complex eviction strategies

-- What is a cache miss and a cache hit?
+## What is a cache miss and a cache hit?
-Cache Miss Is When Requested Data is found in the Cache
+Cache Hit Is When Requested Data is found in the Cache

 Cache miss is when requested data could have been found in the cache but wasn't found.
-This is typically caused by by a system failure or a poor design choice.
+This is typically caused by a system failure or a poor design choice.
 For example, if the server goes down, our load balancer wll have to forward requests to a new server which will result in cache misses

+### Content Delivery Network
+A CDN is a third-party service that acts like a cache for your servers.
+Sometimes, web applications can be slow for users in a particular region if your servers are located only in another region.

+A CDN has servers all around the world, meaning that the latency to a CDN's server will almost always be far better than the latency to your servers.
+A CDN's server are often referred to as PoPs (Points of Presence).
+Two of the most popular CDNs are Cloudflare and Google Cloud CDN.